BjoernBoss/arger/README.md

 /* general arger-configuration to be parsed */ arger::Config(const arger::IsConfig<arger::Config> auto&... configs);

-/* general sub-group of options for a configuration/group
+/* general sub-group of options for a configuration/group (id can also be set via enums)
-*	 Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Group(std::wstring name, std::wstring id, const arger::IsConfig<arger::Group> auto&... configs);
+*	 Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Group(std::wstring name, size_t id, const arger::IsConfig<arger::Group> auto&... configs);

 /* general optional flag/payload
 *	Note: if passed to a group, it is implicitly only bound to that group - but all names and abbreviations must be unique */